Interior regularity for two-dimensional stationary $Q$-valued maps: Introduction

 For the derivation of such formulas as the Euler-Lagrange equations of the appropriate Dirichlet energy and the related Sobolev theory of $Q$-valued maps, we refer the reader to \cite[Sections 2 and 3]{DS}, whose notations we will follow.

 Multivalued maps that minimize an appropriate Dirichlet energy were introduced by Almgren in \cite{Alm} in his celebrated proof of the optimal bound on the dimension of the singular set of area minimizing currents in high codimension, as the appropriate linearized problem.
-More recently, De Lellis and Spadaro revisited the theory with modern techniques in \cite{DS1,DLS_Currents,DLS_Center,DLS_Blowup,DS}.
+More recently, De Lellis and Spadaro revisited this theory with metric techniques in \cite{DS1,DLS_Currents,DLS_Center,DLS_Blowup,DS} (see also \cite{Hi} for minimizers taking values in a smooth compact Riemannian manifold, and \cite{BDPW} for minimizers of the $p$-Dirichlet energy).

 In order to extend Almgren's proof and techniques to the study of the singular set of stationary varifolds and currents, it is therefore a natural first step to investigate the regularity of stationary multivalued maps: this is the goal of this note in the $2$-dimensional case.
 The only known result in this setting is due to Lin who proved in \cite{Lin} continuity of such maps.
 In this paper we give a shorter and intrinsic proof of Lin's result (that is without the use of Almgren's embedding) and we improve it to H\"older regularity.
 We then prove a concentration compactness result for maps that are stationary with respect to outer variations only, and equicontinuous, and which holds in every dimension.
 Finally we combine these results to prove the optimal bound on the dimension of the singular set of $2$-dimensional stationary $Q$-valued maps.